 Penetrating Power of the Three Radiations

 This diagram covers Penetrating Power of the Three Radiations within Radioactive Decay for GCSE Physics.
-Revise Radioactive Decay in Atomic Structure for GCSE Physics with 13 exam-style questions and 6 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Radioactive Decay in Atomic Structure for GCSE Physics with 15 exam-style questions and 6 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 3 of 14 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position